RickJanssen500/S3-portfolio/learningoutcomesIP.md

 ## Learning outcomes
 ## 1 You design and build user-friendly, full-stack web applications.
 IP and GP
+   The design and tech choises for my project can be found [here](https://github.com/RickJanssen500/S3-portfolio/blob/main/individual%20project.md#individual-project).

 ## 2 You use software tooling and methodology that continuously monitors and improve the software quality during software development.
 IP only
    To ensure the quality of my code, I use testing.
    These tests show that the code does what it is supposed to do.
 The moment I change the code so that it no longer functions as it should,